 Stay in Castle Durrow

-An overnight stay in the 18th Century Castle Durrow country home, was a chance to experience the noble way and dine and sleep within walls of exquisite interior design.
+From rock ruin to pub, the next stage of understanding old Ireland is from its days of barons and viscounts and generations-long lineage of title and splendour.
+An overnight stay in the 18th Century Castle Durrow country home was a chance to experience the noble way and dine and sleep within high-stature, classic interior design rooms.

 Day Two in Ireland’s Ancient East